Entanglement-assisted quantum turbo codes: Conclusion and Current Work

 Much of the classical literature has focused on the choice of a practical interleaver rather than a random one~\cite{BP94,DD95,YVF99,SSSN01}, and it might be interesting to import the knowledge discovered here to the quantum case.

 Finally, it would be great to find examples of EAQ\ turbo codes with a positive catalytic rate that outperform the turbo codes in Ref.~\cite{PTO09}, in the sense that they either have a higher catalytic rate while tolerating the same noise levels or they have the same catalytic rate while tolerating higher noise levels.
-We tried about five different combinations with no success for these examples.
+This is ongoing work.

 We acknowledge David Poulin for providing us with a copy of Ref.~\cite{OPT08} \ and for many useful discussions, e-mail interactions, and feedback on the manuscript.
 We acknowledge Jean-Pierre Tillich for originally suggesting that shared entanglement might help in quantum serial turbo codes.
 We acknowledge Todd Brun, Hilary Carteret, and Jan Florjanczyk for useful discussions, and Patrick Hayden for the observation that non-degenerate quantum codes lead to entanglement-assisted codes with particular error correction power on Bob's half of the ebits.
+Zunaira Babar is grateful to Prof.~Lajos Hanzo and Dr.~Soon Xin Ng (Michael) for their continuous guidance and support.
 We acknowledge the computer administrators in the McGill School of Computer Science for making their computational resources available for this scientific research.
-MMW\ acknowledges the warm hospitality of the ERATO-SORST\ project and the support of the MDEIE (Qu\'{e}bec) PSR-SIIRI international collaboration grant.
+MMW\ acknowledges the warm hospitality of the ERATO-SORST\ project, the support of the MDEIE (Qu\'{e}bec) PSR-SIIRI international collaboration grant, and the support of the Centre de Recherches Math\'ematiques in Montreal.